How to can Blueberry Pie Filling to Use All Year

 This post contains affiliate links.
-This will not cost you anything but helps us to offset the cost of running the blog.
-We only share products we are using and are items we would recommend to a friend.
+This will not cost you anything but helps us offset the cost of running the blog.
+We only share products we use and would recommend to a friend.
 Thank you for your support!
 Click ‘HERE’ for more info.

 Sure Jell will set your jams and jellies while Clear Jel will be a thickening agent (used instead of flour, cornstarch, tapioca, etc.) for your pie.
 If you can using one of your traditional thickeners your filling will goop up and won’t be too tasty, that’s when you bust out the Clear Jel!
 Do yourself a favor and order some so you have it on hand when canning season starts.
 Make sure to get the regular kind and not instant, so it will work properly.